 Students in the Ph.D.
-Program in the Oral Biology (OBIO) Graduate Program in Department of Biomedical Sciences receive training in the broad fields of Craniofacial Biology, Stomatology or Dental Materials.
+Program in the Oral Biology (OBIO) Graduate Program in Department of Biomedical Sciences receive training in the broad fields of Craniofacial development and genetics, Bioengineering and regeneration, Mineralized tissue biology and Neuroscience and pain.
 This training includes the advanced study of cell and molecular mechanisms, experimental studies, and clinical studies of development, growth, aging, function, disease, and treatment.

 Work leading to the degree of doctor of philosophy (Ph.D.) is designed to give the candidate a thorough and comprehensive knowledge of a professional field and training in methods of research.
 The final basis for granting the degree is the candidate's mastery of the subject matter of a broad field of study and the demonstrated ability to do independent research.
 In addition, the candidate must acquire the ability to express thoughts clearly in both oral and written language.

 The minimum requirements for the Ph.D. degree in the OBIO Graduate Program in the Department of Biomedical Sciences include the successful completion of: 1) basic core courses or equivalents, 2) additional elective courses, 3) preliminary examinations, and 4) a dissertation.
 Students must maintain a grade-point average of 3.0 on a scale of 0 to 4.0.
 A minimum of 96 semester credit-hours plus dissertation are required for graduation.
 Students entering with a D.D.S. or other advanced degrees from American institutions may transfer up to 32 credits toward this credit-hour requirement if approved by the the OBIO Graduate Program Committee.
 Those entering from the M.S.
 Program in Oral Biology at Texas A&M College of Dentistry may receive credit for all courses taken as part of the M.S. program if approved by the OBIO Graduate Program Committee.